 Founder and Chairperson

 Victoria has been entangled in charity events from a young age from following her dad around and helping out with his many events which were run to support disabled children, school fundraisers and notably sending a shipping container of school supplies to Romania.
 After joining Townsville Central State School following her family's migration to Australia she as awarded the Malcolm Molomby Award for community service within the school.

 Since she finished school she has lived and worked overseas.
 Returning to Australia in 2012 to return to studies.
-She now holds a Bachelors Degree in Business and Events a Diploma in Youth Work and is currently completing her Masters in International Development at RMIT.
+She now holds a Bachelors Degree in Business and Events a Diploma in Youth Work and a Masters in International Development.